-Analyze the modern-day relevancy of neurophysiological and evolutionary theories.
+- Analyze the modern-day relevancy of neurophysiological and evolutionary theories.

-Describe the major theoretical concepts of neurophysiological and evolutionary theories.
+- Describe the major theoretical concepts of neurophysiological and evolutionary theories.

 Introduction to Learning and Cognition

-Analyze the relationship between learning and cognition.
+- Analyze the relationship between learning and cognition.

-Define learning and its behavioral component.
+- Define learning and its behavioral component.

 The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.